top of page

 The Bible is an excellent source of information concerning how we should live.

-It is the authority of the Christian faith, written by divine authority and with divine inspiration.
+The Bible is the authority of the Christian faith, written by divine authority and with divine inspiration.

-The Bible has other names.
+• The Bible has other popular names.

 The Scriptures.

-Biblical Canon or The Canon.
+The Canon.

 Word of God.